-To enhance creativity during meetings, primary Committee Members and alternate Members are expected to not restrict themselves to prior positions held by their organization or group.
-Instead, they should remain open to new options or solutions to issues being addressed that may emerge in negotiations and deliberations.
+To enhance creativity during meetings, primary Committee Members and alternate Members are expected to remain open to new options or solutions to issues being addressed that may emerge in negotiations and deliberations.

 The goals of the Committee and Subcommittee(s) are to have frank and open discussions of the issues in question and develop options to address these issues.
 Therefore, ideas raised in the process of negotiations and prior to the development of final recommendations to the BIE, will be considered "for discussion purposes only," and will not be construed to reflect the final conclusion of a Committee or Subcommittee Member or his or her constituent group.